viirret/Websocket-TicTacToe/README.md

 chmod +x build.sh && ./build.sh
 ```

-However you have to copy the other window, because you cannot create two windows in a script without creating a dependency to browser I don't wish to do that.
+However you have to copy the other window, because you cannot create two windows in a script without creating a dependency to browser and I don't wish to do that.